Obtaining a Developer Access Token

 Renewing the token before it expires

 Because the access tokens are only valid for 10 minutes, they must be refreshed by sending a second request to the Azure Data Market service (located at https://datamarket.accesscontrol.windows.net/v2/OAuth2-13).
-We recommended that your code refresh them proactively before the end of the 10 minutes in order to avoid having a period of time when the Xbox Music Service can't be used.
+We recommended that your code refresh them proactively before the end of the 10 minutes in order to avoid having a period of time when the Groove service can't be used.

 This 10-minute duration may change in the future.
 You should not hardcode it, but rather rely on the validity duration returned in the response by Azure Datamarket along with the access token.